 Maybe you’re most familiar with VOCs in paint.
 But studies are showing even low concentrations (with chronic exposure) can cause lung infections, allergies and asthma in infants.
 And sadly, this exposure is happening with crib mattresses.

-“A clear understanding of infant exposure to these emerging SVOC contaminants emitted from crib mattresses, which may disproportionately affect infants and children and lead to lifelong illnesses and disabilities, is urgently needed.
-The experimental data and the methodology developed in this study will help to achieve this goal.”1
+“A clear understanding of infant exposure to these emerging SVOC contaminants emitted from crib mattresses, which may disproportionately affect infants and children and lead to lifelong illnesses and disabilities, is urgently needed.”1

 This statement was from 2014.
 Companies continue to use them.